spack/spack/lib/spack/docs/getting_started.rst

    $ spack bootstrap

 .. warning::
-   At the moment ``spack bootstrap`` is only able to install ``environment-modules``.
+   At present, ``spack bootstrap`` is only able to install ``environment-modules``.
-   Extending its capabilities to prefer ``lmod`` where possible is in the roadmap, and likely to happen before the next release.
+   Extending its capabilities to prefer ``lmod`` where possible is in the roadmap and likely to happen before the next release.

-Alternatively, on many Linux distributions, you can install a pre-built binary from the vendor's repository.
+Alternatively, on many Linux distributions, you can install a prebuilt binary from the vendor's repository.
 On Fedora/RHEL/CentOS, for example, this can be done with the command: